What Is Workers’ Compensation?

 Medical bills are paid according to a statutory fee schedule, which fixes the maximum payment amounts for specific services and treatments. when providers do not agree with these fees, they can apply for a review before the Industrial Commission.

 Service providers are required to submit their payment requests within 74 days of service or within 30 days of month’s end for multiple treatments.
-The employer or insurance company has 30 days from the receipt of statement to pay the requested amount or submit objections to the bill amount in writing.
+The employer or insurance company has 30 days from the receipt of the statement to pay the requested amount or submit objections to the bill amount in writing.
 Disputes are handled through contractual agreement or through the Industrial Commission.
 If the Commission approves the bill amounts, the services must be paid within 60 days or penalties are added.

 Responsible parties have the option to request an audit of all hospital charges.
 The service provider is prevented from seeking payment from the employee unless the treatment cost is determined non-compensable by the Commission, or the employee fails to request an appeal hearing for a denial of employer liability